Altunshukurlu/Spec-Management/README.md

-and dependability properties to the exclusion of many other properties that are important for producing systems of value to stakeholders; (2) inadequate support for system and assurance case evolution; (3) lack of flexibility, e.g., pluggable inference rules; (4) modern approaches to tool support; (5) fairly narrow range of expressiveness in notation (essentially and-trees).
+and dependability properties to the exclusion of many other properties that are important for producing systems of value to stakeholders; (2) inadequate support for system and assurance case evolution; (3) lack of flexibility, e.g., pluggable inference rules; (4) no disributed tool support; (5) fairly narrow range of expressiveness in notation
+(essentially and-trees).

 # New Approach and Why We Think It Will Work